RISKS AND COMPLICATIONS OF CARDIAC CATHETERIZATION

 Factors that Increase the Risk of Complications

 While cardiac catheterization is generally considered safe, certain factors can increase the risk of complications.
-In this section, we will discuss some factors that can increase the risk of complications during or after cardiac catheterization.
+This section will discuss some factors that can increase the risk of complications during or after cardiac catheterization.

 Age and Overall Health

 Older adults and those with pre-existing health conditions are at an increased risk of complications from cardiac catheterization.
-This is because their bodies may not be able to handle the stress of the procedure as well as younger, healthier individuals.
+This is because their bodies may not be able to handle the stress of the procedure, and neither may younger, healthier individuals.

 Pre-existing Medical Conditions

 Certain medical conditions, such as kidney disease, diabetes, and heart disease, can increase the risk of complications from cardiac catheterization.
-If you have a pre-existing medical condition, your doctor will take this into consideration when determining if cardiac catheterization is appropriate for you.
+If you have a pre-existing medical condition, your doctor will consider whether cardiac catheterization is appropriate.

 Medications and Allergies

 Certain medications and allergies can increase the risk of complications during cardiac catheterization.
 For example, if you are taking blood-thinning medications, you may be at an increased risk of bleeding during the procedure.
-It’s important to discuss any medications and allergies with your doctor prior to the procedure.
+Discussing any medications and allergies with your doctor before the procedure is important.

 Obesity

 Obesity can make it more difficult to perform cardiac catheterization and can increase the risk of complications such as bleeding and infection.
-If you are overweight or obese, your doctor may recommend losing weight prior to the procedure to reduce your risk of complications.
+If you are overweight or obese, your doctor may recommend losing weight before the procedure to reduce your risk of complications.

 Smoking and Alcohol Consumption